Trust-Codes-Ltd/gs1-compression/README.md

 ## Sponsors

 - [Trust Codes Limited](https://www.trust.codes/) : Using anti-counterfeit solutions and supply-chain traceability, Trust Codes® data-driven software connects brands to consumers with item level serialisation and world leading algorithms.

+## Legal Notice

+In addition to the terms of the licence, this source code is provided by Trust Codes Limited, a New Zealand company, on an as-is basis, with no warranty expressed or implied.
+Neither Trust Codes Limited nor the contributors accept any liability for its use nor for any damages caused through its use.
+Trust Codes® is a registered trademark of Trust Codes Limited in New Zealand.

+ All Rights Reserved. © Trust Codes Limited 2021.